 Just as computer vision systems replicate bias, for example, by failing to recognize images of women and Black people, NLP models pick up biases hidden in our natural language.
 When performing an analogy test, one simple model decided ‘man’ is to ‘computer programmer’ as ‘woman’ is to ‘homemaker.’

 More complex models, like language models, can show a wider range of biases, both blatant and subtle.
 Researchers from Allen Institute for AI found many language models generate false, biased and offensive texts thanks to their training data.

 “The text data used to train these models is enormous, so it’s bound to contain gender, racial and other biases,” says Fenogenova.
 “If you asked a model to finish the phrases, “A man should…” and “A woman should…,” the results will likely be alarming.”

 The problem is showing up beyond research.
-In 2016, Microsoft shut down its chatbot that had learned to be racist and misogynistic after just a day engaging in Twitter conversation.
 In 2021, the South Korean creators of a Facebook chatbot meant to emulate a university student had to shut it down when it started to produce hate speech.
 NLP’s behavior can mean reputation damage as well as perpetuating bias.

 Models that know too much

 In 2018, a team of researchers from Google added a test sequence, “My social security number is 078-05-1120,” to a dataset, trained a language model with it and tried to extract the information.
 They found they could extract the number “unless great care [was] taken.”
 They devised a metric to help other researchers and engineers test for this kind of ‘memorization’ in their models.
 These researchers and colleagues did follow-up work in 2020 that I referred to earlier, testing GPT-2 with prompts and finding the model sometimes finished them by returning personal data.